adscorp100/mdhomecarebuild/src/content/blog/ndis-price-guide.md

 - NGO Training Centre NDIS price guide updates [Breaking News: Updates to the NDIS Price Guide for 2024 - 2025](https://ngotrainingcentre.com/breaking-news-updates-to-the-ndis-price-guide-for-2024-2025/)
 - Carelogy NDIS support worker pay rates 2024 [NDIS Support Worker Pay Rates 2024 | Detailed Guide](https://carelogy.com.au/support-worker/ndis-support-worker-pay-rates-2024/)

+## Frequently Asked Questions

+### What is the NDIS Price Guide?
+The NDIS Price Guide is an official document that outlines the maximum prices that can be charged for supports and services under the National Disability Insurance Scheme.
+It helps ensure transparency and consistency in pricing for both participants and providers.

+### How often is the NDIS Price Guide updated?
+The NDIS Price Guide is updated annually, with the new guide typically released at the beginning of each financial year (July 1).
+However, minor updates and adjustments may occur throughout the year as needed.

+### Where can I find the latest NDIS Price Guide?
+The latest NDIS Price Guide can be accessed on the official NDIS website under "Pricing arrangements" or directly at [www.ndis.gov.au/providers/pricing-arrangements](https://www.ndis.gov.au/providers/pricing-arrangements).

+### What are the key changes in the 2024-25 NDIS Price Guide?
+The 2024-25 NDIS Price Guide includes a 3.19% increase in standard support prices, 23 new Intensive and Complex Behaviour Support Items, removal of 35 legacy items, and adjustments to short-notice cancellation periods for certain supports.

+### Do providers have to charge exactly what's in the Price Guide?
+No, the NDIS Price Guide sets maximum price limits.
+Providers can charge less than these limits but cannot exceed them (except for self-managed participants who can negotiate different rates).

+### What is the difference between the NDIS Price Guide and Support Catalogue?
+The NDIS Price Guide contains the pricing rules and policies, while the Support Catalogue is a comprehensive listing of all available supports with their specific codes and price limits.
+They work together as part of the overall pricing arrangements.

 ‍